 - Have whole fruits in moderate quantity instead of juice of the same, apart from pineapple and melons.

-- Legumes, leafy green vegetables, nuts, whole grains, oats, garlic, lean fish, and yogurt have a low glycemic index.
+- Legumes, leafy green vegetables, nuts, whole grain, oats, garlic, lean fish, and yoghurt have a low glycemic index.